 - Section 10(14) – Allowance other than allowances as may be prescribed for this purpose

 - Section 10(17) – Allowance to MP’s / MLA’s Section 16 – Standard deduction (Rs.
 50,000), deduction of entertainment allowance for government employees (5000) and Professional Tax (Rs.
 2500)

 - Income from House property:

-- Section 24(b)- Interest on house property in respect of self-occupied or vacant property (Loss from rented house property shall not be allowed to be set off under any other head and would be allowed to be carried forward)
+- Section 24(b)- Interest on house property in respect of the self-occupied or vacant property (Loss from rented house property shall not be allowed to be set off under any other head and would be allowed to be carried forward)

 - Income from Business or Profession:

 - Section 10AA – Exemption for newly established Special Economic Zones